 - Try eating small meals or snacks more often rather than large meals.

 - Try sipping fizzy drinks.

 Some people find ginger very good for reducing nausea.
 You can try ginger in whichever way you prefer, for example as crystallised stem ginger.

 Freshly ground ginger can be added to your favourite foods or to hot water to make a soothing tea.
 You can buy ginger tea bags in supermarkets.
 Or you can try eating ginger biscuits or sipping ginger ale.

-You might lose weight if you feel sick or have problems eating.
-You may also feel tired and weak.
+Sickness or problems eating can cause you to lose weight.
+You may feel tired and weak.
 Sometimes you might not feel like eating at all.
 It is important to try and maintain a well-balanced diet where possible as this can help to speed up your recovery.
 The dietitian or your doctor can give you advice if eating is a problem.